mspalex/iot-arduino-weather-station/README.md

 This application connects an Arduino that reads data from sensors* (temperature and humidity in this case) to a PHP application that stores the information on a Database and displays it with a Javascript library specific for Data Visualization.

-To know how to wire the arduino with the sensor, please refer to the guide i have hosted on instructables [www.instructables.com/id/PART-1-Send-Arduino-data-to-the-Web-PHP-MySQL-D3js]

-[www.instructables.com/id/PART-1-Send-Arduino-data-to-the-Web-PHP-MySQL-D3js]:http://www.instructables.com/id/PART-1-Send-Arduino-data-to-the-Web-PHP-MySQL-D3js/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisities

+- Arduino with ehternet shield or other network interface
 - Apache Web Server
 - MySQL Database Server

 The web application can run within a local area network, with the help of XAMP application stack (on linux) or WAMP (on windows), but the server needs to be configured to accept local IP's.
 Or, like i did, on a server located outside your home network.

-### File placement

-Copy the php app files to the server root directory.
-Then you need to create a database and insert
+To know how to wire the arduino with the sensor, please refer to the guide i have hosted on instructables [www.instructables.com/id/PART-1-Send-Arduino-data-to-the-Web-PHP-MySQL-D3js]

+[www.instructables.com/id/PART-1-Send-Arduino-data-to-the-Web-PHP-MySQL-D3js]:http://www.instructables.com/id/PART-1-Send-Arduino-data-to-the-Web-PHP-MySQL-D3js/

 #### Database preparation